Dollar extends rebound as investors await U.S. stimulus details, bitcoin bounces

 Bitcoin also held on to 10% gains made on Wednesday as it rebounded after sliding almost $12,000 from an all-time high of $42,000 hit last week.

 Biden will give details on Thursday of a plan for “trillions” of dollars in pandemic relief.
-Expectations that more stimulus will fuel faster growth has lifted U.S. yields, which in turn supported the dollar.
+The 10-year Treasury yield ticked up after CNN reported the package will be around $2 trillion, adding support for the dollar.

 “I think positioning in risk assets is becoming a concern, so there could be a squeeze in the dollar near-term,” said Shusuke Yamada, chief Japan FX strategist at Bank of America in Tokyo.